jalapic/engsoccerdata/README.md

 -  worstlosses.r            - worst losses for each team

--  maketable.r               - make a league table
+-  maketable.r               - make a league table  - probably the quickest way to make a league table

 ## What does engsoccerdata2.csv contain?

-all top 4 tier games ever played 1888-2014
+all top 4 tier games ever played 1888-2015

 - FL = Football League